-- Connect your email channel
+- Connect your email account

 - Integrate your CRM / Upload a Do Not Contact list

 It's as simple as that!
 Once you do that, you're ready to reach your first prospects.

 To get started, log in with your credentials under app.growbots.com.

 Make sure you use Google Chrome for the best user experience.

 To be able to send emails through Growbots, you need to connect your email account.
 Go to Settings -> Integrations and connect your email account.

 If you’re using Gmail or Outlook, it’s super simple, just choose a dedicated option, log into your account and allow for access.

 If you use any other email provider, put in your credentials and use this document with SMTP/IMAP data to fill in the rest of the necessary fields.

 Then, you just have to fill in your personal data (that will be later used as custom fields) and the limit of a number of messages sent daily (the default is 30, and we encourage you not to increase it to more than 150 - this will help protecting your deliverability and prevent your emails from reaching SPAM folders).